ozanbotanls/covid19-lwc-nodejs/README.md

 live site runs on Heroku: https://covid-figures--nodejs-lwc.herokuapp.com/

+In countryDetail component, Chart.js is used to visualize how the virus has spread for each country over time.

 p.s.
 Data used relies on Johns Hopkins University Center for Systems Science and Engineering and this app uses the following: https://github.com/pomber/covid19#user-content-adding-your-project-to-the-list